cdchoy/website_tutorial/workshop_lesson.md

 13. Re-update the custom domain to your website domain name (eg. chrischoy.net). **NOTE** this step must be done everytime you re-publish your website.
 It's a bit of a pain, but gives us some luxuries like having both our Hugo files and HTML files in the same repo.

+14. Open an incognito tab and navigate to your website.
+You should see all of your content there within a few minutes at most!

+# Congratulations!

+You've successfully:

+* Hosted a free site on GitHub
+* Purchased your own domain name
+* Linked it to your GitHub website files using DNS records
+* Generated customizable, professional-looking content using a static-site generator like Hugo

+Going forward, you can further customize your config.yaml or get into the nitty-gritty HTML/CSS files within the theme for fuller customization.
+You can also read up on more Hugo documentation for how everything works together within the generator.

+Everytime you want to publish your changes to your website, don't forget to run the publish script and update the GitHub custom domain name!

 [dns_records]: https://github.com/cchoy96/website_tutorial/blob/master/imgs/google%20domains%20dns%20records.png